dustinpfister/prototype_workshops/README.md

 ## What is a workshop?

 A workshop is a standard software component of a static site generator, that has tools that help with the production, and processing of some kind of content.
-It can be someting like a static site generator that takes content from a source, and produces static html in a target path.
+It can be something like a static site generator that takes content from a source, and produces static html in a target path.

 ## It is a component of a static site generator